ZhgChg.Li

 end

-Note: The provisioningProfiles and profile_name correspond to the Profiles certificate names in App Developer.
-(If using match, these specifications are not necessary.)
+Note: provisioningProfiles and profile_name correspond to the Profiles certificate names in App Developer.
+(If you use match, these specifications are not needed.)

-Fastlane is an indispensable part of iOS CI/CD, allowing you to quickly develop the actual execution steps of CI/CD using its encapsulated methods; we only need to focus on the overall script design without dealing with complex API connections or command writing.
+Fastlane is an essential part of iOS CI/CD, allowing you to quickly develop the actual CI/CD execution steps using its pre-built methods; we only need to focus on the overall script design without dealing with complex API integration or command writing.

-For example: Fastlane only requires writing “scan(xxx)” to execute tests, whereas writing it as xcodebuild would require “ xcodebuild -workspace ./xxx.xcworkspace -scheme xxx -derivedDataPath xxx ‘platform=iOS Simulator,id=xxx’ clean build test”, and packaging and deployment would be much more troublesome, requiring manual connections to App Store Connect/Firebase API, with key verification needing over 10 lines of code.
+For example, Fastlane only requires writing scan(xxx) to run tests, while using xcodebuild needs xcodebuild -workspace ./xxx.xcworkspace -scheme xxx -derivedDataPath xxx ‘platform=iOS Simulator,id=xxx’ clean build test.
+Packaging and deployment are even more complicated, requiring manual integration with App Store Connect/Firebase APIs, and the key authentication alone can take over 10 lines of code.

 • run_all_tests: Run all types of tests (Snapshot + Unit)

-• beta: Package and deploy to Firebase App Distribution
+• beta: Build and Deploy to Firebase App Distribution

 Fastlane — Match

-Due to limitations in the demo project, Match is not used to manage team development and deployment certificates here, but it is still worth mentioning.
-It is recommended to use Match to manage all development and deployment certificates for the team, making it easier to control and update uniformly.
+Due to the demo project’s limitations, Match is not used here to manage team development and deployment certificates.
+However, it is recommended to use Match to manage all development and deployment certificates for the team, making control and updates easier.

-Using Match allows you to directly use commands like match all during project setup to install all the necessary certificates for development in one go.
+With Match, you can use commands like match all directly in the project setup step to install all the development certificates needed with one click.

-• Fastlane Match will use another Private Repo to manage certificate keys, and in GitHub Actions, you need to set up the SSH Agent to clone another Private Repo.
-(Please refer to the supplementary section at the end.)
+• Fastlane Match uses another private repo to manage certificate keys.
+In GitHub Actions, you need to set up the SSH Agent to clone the other private repo.

 — — —